Copyright © Wolverhampton Photographic Society 2025

 Into the Woods

-Copyright © Wolverhampton Photographic Society 2018
+Copyright © Wolverhampton Photographic Society 2025

 No image or design on this site may be copied or used in printed form or digitally without permission and all photographs remain the property and copyright of the original photographer.

 I have loved photography since I was a child.
 My first camera was Smena, a low cost 35 mm film camera and I remember taking it everywhere and photographing everything with really no idea what I was doing.
 Years later I bought myself Kodak VR35, a very trendy point and shoot camera at the time, which I abused terribly during when travelling.
 Then came different priorities – family, work, different hobbies, but eventually about thirteen years ago I decided to go back to photography, and purchase myself a Canon PowerShot S3, and that was when I started learning the basics of a camera, the aperture, the shutter speed etc. Later on I replaced it with Canon 1100D, my first DSLR camera, which still serves me well as a backup camera during my travels to different parts of the world.
-I also own a Canon 7D.
+I also owned a Canon 7D, then a Canon RP and now the Canon R5.
 I love travelling and my photography is mostly based on my travels, so in other words - travel photography is the one I’m mostly into therefore including landscapes.
 I also enjoy street photography and architecture, especially abandoned buildings.
 I have a very basic knowledge of using photo editing software.
 The one I have chosen to use is Lightroom and I use it mostly for cropping, adjusting or optimizing my pictures.
 However, since I became a WPS member, I have started discovering its secrets, and I’m finding it to be a great fun.
 I must admit that joining WPS was the best decision I have made for years and wish I had done it earlier.
 I really enjoy our Tuesday nights, lectures given by professional photographers and competition nights.
 It is very interesting and educating to listen to the constructive critique of the judges.

 Photographer in Focus Jo Zaluska